We Can Prevent Hot Car Deaths

 One child lost is too many.

 The thought of a child dying in a hot vehicle is unimaginable for most parents and caregivers.
-However, since 1998, almost 900 children in the U.S. have died because of this completely preventable tragedy.
+However, since 1998, more than 900 children in the U.S. have died because of this completely preventable tragedy.
 Pediatric vehicular heatstroke is still the leading cause of non-crash motor vehicle-related fatality for children.
-The three most common circumstances include children being forgotten or unknowingly left by a caregiver (52.9%), children who have gained access to an unlocked vehicle (25.6%), and children being left knowingly (19.7%).
+The three most common circumstances include children being forgotten or unknowingly left by a caregiver (52.6%), children who have gained access to an unlocked vehicle (25.8%), and children being left knowingly (20.1%).
 Well-meaning caregivers may inadvertently place children in harm’s way because most people don’t understand vehicle heating dynamics, that is, how hot and how fast the temperature rises inside an enclosed vehicle.

 It takes far less time than most of us realize.
 Regardless of the temperature outside, temperatures inside a vehicle increase by 19 degrees in the first 10 minutes on average.
 This happens on cloudy days, during every month of the year, and in every region.
 While May 1 marked the official National Heatstroke Prevention Day, this issue is not only a cause for concern during summer months or in “warm-weather” states.
 It can and has unintentionally happened to loving parents and caregivers.
 While remaining in an enclosed vehicle can be risky for anyone, children face greater risk because their bodies heat up three to five times faster than that of an adult.

 To make a difference and save lives, take our free online training (in English or Spanish) to learn about the dangers of children in hot cars and how you can prevent a tragedy from happening in your family or neighborhood.
 Once you know the risks, you might consider getting a vehicle with a built-in unattended child reminder or detection system and heed those notifications.
 Create a consistent routine to always Look Before You Lock, and share this information with others.